HenriqueCarvalho/workspace_ios/README.md

 # My iOS Apps

 ********* ********* ********* ********* ********* ********* ********* *********
-    HERE YOU CAN SEE ALL MY iOS APPS THAT I BUILT THIS SEMESTER
+    HERE YOU CAN SEE ALL MY iOS APPS
 ********* ********* ********* ********* ********* ********* ********* *********